ISAITB/docs-itb-ta/source/exportimport/index.rst

 Import data
 -----------

-You export data by means of the **Data import** screen, that you access by clicking the corresponding link from the menu.
+You import data by means of the **Data import** screen, that you access by clicking the corresponding link from the menu.

 .. figure:: ../screenshots/admin_import.png
   :align: center